Home > Street Seating and Dining Options for Closed City Streets

 We supply 39” tall aluminum bollards which are essentially square posts with inbuilt solar cells.
 These bollards can be set to provide illumination for either 6 or 12 hrs. and are designed to increase in brightness on approach by pedestrians.

-Solar Seating with Inbuilt Phone Charging
+Solar Street Seating with Inbuilt Phone Charging

 Closed off roadways can look particularly dark at nighttime.
 Adding some ambient illumination on or around street seating areas is usually the best way to brighten a dark street and provide a feeling of greater security.
 But installing mains electric cables to power lights is not normally viable, especially with temporary street closures.

 The best solution is generally to incorporate solar-powered lighting.
 For example, bench seating with solar panels on top that charge batteries during the day, not only provide additional seating but are capable of supplying ambient mood lighting, as well as offering charging facilities for mobile phones.
-Even WiFi access can be offered.
+Even WiFi access can be provided.

 Planters are a great way to define the boundary of street seating areas and are included in our standard StreetDeck modules together with railings.